xPeach-94/git-workshop/README.markdown

 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License\
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/">http://creativecommons.org/licenses/by-nc-sa/3.0/</a>\
-Author: Thong Kuah
-Contributors: Andy Newport, Nick Malcolm

-Was editted for internal use by Jeroen Egelmeers
+This workshop was based on the Workshop from Thong Kuah, and exteded by Jeroen Egelmeers.
+Other contributors: lliza